The Story So Far

 “Okay, okay, I see where this is going.
 Neuvil got a signing bonus and you didn’t.
 I’ll rectify that when we get to the inn.
 But for now we’ve got to go visit Eguardo Giamucci, owner of the Wharf Rats.”
 Umberto grunted but seemed satisfied.

 It wouldn’t do to arrive on foot, so her bodyguard procured a mateo, one of Guayamartí’s handsome open-air carriages.
 Their driver negotiated the way through the rabbit’s warren of the Barrio, passed underneath the Sea Gate, and arrived at Avenida Marman.
 The earlier squall had freshened the air and the ride was pleasant, especially once they got in amongst the tree-lined streets of the Merchant Quarter.
 At length boutiques, cantinas, and workshops gave way to villas with high stone walls, often with wooden guard huts beside the gateways.
 They drew up to one such and Thordwall demanded entry.
 The mateo did its job; rather than send them away, the guard sent for the steward.
-The mateo also helped when the steward came; although he grew indignant when presented with her demand, he heard her out.
-When she got to the bit about inquestors coming along soon as part of an investigation into an attempted assassination in the Barrio, he listened most attentively.
+The mateo also helped when the steward came; although the woman grew indignant when presented an audacious demand, she heard Thordwall out.
+When she got to the bit about inquestors coming along soon as part of an investigation into an attempted assassination in the Barrio, the steward listened most attentively.

 “As a witness, I felt duty-bound to tell them who I believed had financed the attempt on Karsgaard Neuvil.
 But I now repent of it.
 The tale I heard about how Don Giamucci spent his morning might be simply that, a tale.
 Thus I need to speak to your master.
 He might set me to rights, allowing me to correct my testimony to the justiciary.”

-The steward brought them into the presence of the successful spice merchant, less successful footy team owner, and even less successful would-be killer.
+The steward brought them into the presence of the successful spice merchant, less successful footy team owner, The steward brought them inside the villa, giving Umberto an appraising look.
+They went down a marble-tiled hallway and through an elaborate wood-carved doorway, into the presence of the successful spice merchant, less successful footy team owner, and even less successful would-be killer.
 Giamucci, flanked by a pair of brooding men built exactly like Umberto, sat behind an oaken table in the middle of a luxurious, octagonal study.
 He was short, balding, and sweaty, though the latter might have been because of the news the steward had shared with him about a failed assassination attempt in the Barrio.
 Giamucci didn’t offer to have a chair brought to her.